spack/spack/lib/spack/docs/environments.rst

 This means that for a package ``foo``, ``spack develop foo@git.main`` will clone the ``main`` branch of the package, and ``spack install`` will install from that git clone if ``foo`` is in the environment.
-Further development on ``foo`` can be tested by reinstalling the environment, and eventually committed and pushed to the upstream git repo.
+Further development on ``foo`` can be tested by re-installing the environment, and eventually committed and pushed to the upstream git repo.

 If the package being developed supports out-of-source builds then users can use the